need47/fselector/README.md

   **note:** Start from version 0.5.0, FSelector uses the RinRuby gem (http://rinruby.ddahl.org) as a seemless bridge to access the statistical routines in the R package (http://www.r-project.org),
   which   will greatly expand the inclusion of algorithms to FSelector, especially for those relying on statistical test.
 To this end, please pre-install the R package.
-RinRuby should be auto-installed with FSelector.
+RinRuby should have been auto-installed with FSelector.

 Usage
 -----